odan/slim4-skeleton/docs/frontend.md

 ### Updating Assets

-To update all main assets like jquery and bootstrap run:
+To update all assets like jquery and bootstrap run:

 ```bash
 $ composer update-assets